jarvisniu/vue-pannellum/README.md

 - **pitch (number, default: 0)**: The initial pitch position in degrees.
 - **minHfov (number, default: 30)**: The minimum limit of hfov in degrees.
 - **maxHfov (number, default: 120)**: The maximum limit of hfov in degrees.

+## Events

+- `load`: When finish loading.
+- `error`: When an error occurs, error message as parameter.

 ## Features
 - type